mahesh-kashyap-ml/image-denoising/README.md

 ### Detection Performance
 The current code supports **VGG16**, **Resnet V1**.
 We mainly tested it on plain VGG16 and Resnet101 architecture.
 As the baseline, we report numbers using a single model on a single convolution layer, so no multi-scale, no multi-stage bounding box regression, no skip-connection, no extra input is used.

 With VGG16 (``conv5_3``):
   - Train on RRLab trainval and test on RRLab test, **70.8**.
+  - Train on RRLab trainval with Gaussian noise and test on RRLab test with gaussian noise,
   - Train on VOC 2007+2012 trainval and test on VOC 2007 test ([R-FCN](https://github.com/daijifeng001/R-FCN) schedule), **75.7**.
   - Train on COCO 2014 [trainval35k](https://github.com/rbgirshick/py-faster-rcnn/tree/master/models) and test on [minival](https://github.com/rbgirshick/py-faster-rcnn/tree/master/models) (*Iterations*: 900k/1190k), **30.2**.